-Picture fills may appear convincing or confusing, well it all depends upon the type of picture you use for the fill.
+Picture fills may appear convincing or confusing depending upon the type of picture you use for the fill.
 Do remember that using a detailed or crowded picture as a fill for a small shape will get you no awards for slide design!
-It's best to use pictures that have one focussed object or are subtle in nature for this purpose.
-Any shape on your slide in PowerPoint 2013 for Windows can be provided with a picture fill in the same way as you add or change solid fills or gradient fills.
+It is best to use pictures that have one focused object or are subtle in nature for this purpose.
+Any shape on your slide in PowerPoint 2016 can be provided with a picture fill in the same way as you add or change solid fills or gradient fills.

 Scroll down this page to see a sample presentation that contains shapes with picture fills.
 Then follow these steps to change or apply a picture fill to a shape:

-- Open your presentation and select the shape that you want to format.
+- Open your presentation and select the shape that you want to change or apply the fill to.

 - We selected a Heart shape, as shown in Figure 1.
 Selecting the shape brings up the Drawing Tools Format tab in the Ribbon, as shown highlighted in red within Figure 1.
 Activate this Ribbon tab by clicking on it.